francisfuzz/gh-copilot-talk/hubber-orientation/slides.md

 transition: fade-out
 ---

+# What is GitHub Copilot good for?
+(2/2)

+Even if you're not a developer...

+For product managers:

+- 📊 Analyzing data and generating reports
+- 📝 Drafting product specifications and documentation

+For designers:

+- 🎨 Generating code snippets for design prototypes
+- 🖌️ Generating CSS styles to match a particular design system

+For any writing-related task (every Hubber):

+- ✏️  Drafting personalized communications for your audience
+- 🦅 Proofreading and generating alternative phrasing
+- 😌 Translating technical jargon into accessible language

+---
+transition: fade-out
+---

 # Some Limitations of GitHub Copilot

-- GitHub copilot != Compiler
+- GitHub Copilot != Compiler
-- The AI cannot read your mind
+- The AI cannot read your mind (here's where Francis tells a story)
-- The AI is not a replacement for good coding practices
+- The AI is not a replacement for secure and correct coding practices (we need you!)
+- The AI is also not a replacement for your expertise and skills (no really, we need you!)

 <style>
 h1 {